xenoroxy/xenoroxy/README.md

 # Hi!
 I'm Rena :)
 I am currently in my second year at Ngee Ann Polytechnic, pursuing a diploma in Information Technology (IT).
 I am passionate in web development and have a growing interest in game development and 3D animation.

-I hope that I can futher develop my skills and knowledge in web development so that I can make a greater impact onto society!
+I hope that I can futher develop my skills and knowledge in web development by working on different projects!
 Take a look at some of my more recent projects:

 ## My Projects
 1. Web development